 During winter months it should be fine only getting water once a week or less.
 Brandi will live without too much of a fuss if you forget to water it once or twice.
 However if you notice the leaves begin to curl and droop, it’s a sign you’re underwatering.
 Avoid wetting the leaves when you water, or wipe them down after, since this could cause bacteria to grow and spread.

 The silver leaf philodendron requires rich, well-draining potting soil.
 To make a typical potting mix more fertile, add compost or a bit of well-composted manure to the mix.
 During its growing season, the soil must remain consistently moist but not soaking wet.
 So if it’s in soil that does not drain well, it will become soggy, waterlogged, and possibly harm the plant.

 Make sure the container it’s in has drainage holes at the bottom.
-The soil’s pH can be in the range of 6.1 and 7.3 to replicate where it naturally grows.
-Peat moss and peat perlite mixtures are all perfect for growing silver leaf philodendrons because these mixtures retain moisture and nutrients very well.
-I usually use a soil labeled for houseplants or indoor plants and mix in additional peat moss.
+Soil mixtures with coco coir or fine moss added in are all perfect for growing silver leaf philodendrons because these mixtures retain moisture and nutrients very well.
+I usually use a soil labeled for houseplants or indoor plants and mix in additional coco coir.